NanoComp/meep/doc/docs/Field_Functions.md

 Note that the argument `r` is a [`Vector3`](Python_User_Interface.md#vector3) (Python) or [`vector3`](https://libctl.readthedocs.io/en/latest/User_Reference) (Scheme) object.

-Now, suppose we want to compute the integral of this function, over the whole computational cell.
+Now, suppose we want to compute the integral of this function, over the whole cell.
 We can do this by calling the function `integrate_field_function` (Python) or `integrate-field-function` (Scheme), as follows:

 **Python**
 ```py